benintheb/studylog/javascript/goorm-jsES6-basic/goorm-jsES6-basic.md

     // {two: "seoul", three: "chungang"}
 ```

-- It is important to distinguish between the two usage of `...` and know when and where to use them.
+- It is important to distinguish between the two usages of `...` and know when and where to use them.

 ---